btuanh01/FindPriceAbnormal/README.md

 npm run dev
 ```

-The server will run on http://localhost:5000 by default.
+The server will run on the port specified in your `.env` file (default: http://localhost:5000).

 ### Frontend Setup